Skip to main content

 • Space Surveillance and Tracking

 The detection, identification and tracking of objects in space (active satellites, debris, rocket bodies) is critical for the sustainable use of space for future generations.
-I develop innovative technology to accurately identify and track objects in space.
+I develop innovative technology to accurately identify, track and characterise objects in space.